Treasury debt in summary:

 - 3-month = The Federal Reserve Bank actively buys and sells short-term Treasury debt as one of their main tools to influence economic growth.
 To encourage growth, the Fed tries to lower this rate to make borrowing money easier.
 The rate on this Treasury security has a direct influence on the return of money market funds.

 - 10-year = This Treasury security is generally seen as the baseline for the 30-year mortgage rate.
-When you apply for a mortgage when buying a home, the rate you will receive on your loan (depending on your credit) will be close to 1.5-2 percent above this rate.
+When you apply for a mortgage when buying a home, the rate you will receive on your loan (depending on your credit) will be close to 2% above this rate.

-Treasury debt is broken down into 3 general classes based on how they pay an investor and their maturity lengths:
+Treasury debt is broken down into three general classes based on how they pay an investor and their maturity lengths:

 - Treasury bills = This includes the one-month, three-month, six-month, and twelve-month Treasury securities.
 These instruments provide a return to the investor through being issued at a discount.
 This means Uncle Sam says if you give me $975 now I will give you $1,000 in (1, 3, 6 or 12) months.